Mjz86/String/rope_paper.md

   // avoided due to potential fragmentation. size_t length;
-  size_t elem_count;// a std::span<elem> can be made by this and the object pointer. size_t tree_height:64-1; // Helps in the concatenation algorithm to identify the
+  size_t elem_count;// a std::span<elem> can be made by this and the object pointer. size_t tree_height; // Helps in the concatenation algorithm to identify the
-                     // tree depth at which concatenation should occur. size_t is_threaded:1;
+                     // tree depth at which concatenation should occur. bool is_threaded;
   allocator node_alloc;

 };